signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-node-full-guide/user-setup.md

 # User Setup

 {% hint style="warning" %}
 If you are using a Pi-Node image you need only reference this material until we start configuring the Relay & Core.
+The guide builds the image you can download.
 {% endhint %}

 ## Create the ada user

-Create a new user and add them to the sudo group.
+Create a new user and add it to the sudo group.

 ```bash
 sudo adduser ada && sudo adduser ada sudo